CTU-IIG/demos-sched/README.md

 Initialize git submodules:

+    git update-ref refs/heads/master.trac origin/master.trac
     git submodule update --init
-    git submodule foreach --recursive 'if [ $(git config remote.origin.url) = . ]; then git config remote.origin.url "$toplevel"; fi'

 We use the Meson build system.
 On Debian-based distro, it can be installed by:

     apt install meson

-It is recommended, though not necessary, to uses Meson >= 0.52.
+It is recommended, though not necessary, to use Meson >= 0.52.
 If your distribution has an older version, you can install a new one by:

     pip3 install --user meson